robzach/capitalism-works-for-me/readme.md

 My work log for repairing Steve Lambert's [*Capitalism Works for Me*](https://visitsteve.com/made/capitalism-works-for-me-truefalse/) piece for inclusion in the [Marx@200 show](http://www.spacepittsburgh.org/portfolio-view/marx200/) organized by CMU Profs.
 Kathy Newman and Susanne Slavick.
-Repair work carried out in April 2018 and installation completed on May 1st.
+Short-term patching repair work carried out in April 2018, installation mounted May 1–16, and follow-up long-term repair completed in June.

 # repair log and notes